bradwbradw/xyz/README.md

 ### end-to-end tests

-- 1) please edit `test/e2e-tests/protractor-config.js` to set your test email and password (don't commit that change)
+- 1) please ensure the local test data matches up with what is in the wiki (https://github.com/bradwbradw/xyz/wiki/Test-data-rules)

 - 2) start server by doing command: `./dev.sh` (or ensure server is already running)